Bystré (Svitavy District)

 Bystré (/cs/; Bistrau) is a town in Svitavy District in the Pardubice Region of the Czech Republic.
 It has about 1,600 inhabitants.
+The town is located in the Upper Svratka Highlands.

+Bystré existed already in the 11th century and became a town in the 14th century.
 The historic town centre is well preserved and is protected as an urban monument zone.
+The main landmark is the Church of Saint John the Baptist and Our Lady of Mount Carmel.

 Administrative division

 Bystré consists of two municipal parts (in brackets population according to the 2021 census):